Robert-Roy/Console-Demo/README.md

 # Console Demo
-A demo PHP application created alongside Laracasts "How to Build Command-Line Apps" course.
+A demo PHP application created alongside Laracasts' "How to Build Command-Line Apps" course.

 To use, download on any computer with a PHP environment in the computer's PATH environment variable.